Offsec-TX/Offsec-TX.github.io/_testcases/web/web-http-request-smuggling-6.md

 ---
-testcase: CL.TE and TE.CL Variants - Validate normal backend behavior for TE.CL by starting with Transfer-Encoding: chunked and then including a smaller Content-Length, observing if the backend waits for more data.
+testcase: CL.TE and TE.CL Variants - Validate normal backend behavior for TE.CL by starting with Transfer-Encoding; chunked and then including a smaller Content-Length, observing if the backend waits for more data.
 Web (HTTP/HTTPS) service
 platforms:
   - Web
   - Network